This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 • Rental income - most lenders will want to see that your predicted rental yield from the property is at least 125% of the monthly payments.
 This ensures that you will be able to afford the repayments as well as other expenses that crop up

 • Personal income - you might also be required to have a suitable personal income to help cover any quiet times in your rental business.
 Some lenders will accept proof of personal savings instead of a minimum income.
 For a private landlord this will be the borrower’s personal income.
-For a limited company buy-to-let, this will be company director’s personal income
+For a buy to let limited company, this will be company director’s personal income

 • Good credit history - your credit history and the credit history of the company will be checked when applying for a mortgage.
 Some lenders will accept minor adverse credit events, but a history of severe negative credit events can make it much harder to get a mortgage